ACCESSIBLE, AFFORDABLE CHILD CARE

 By ending subsidies, creating a level playing field, providing certainty for investors and reducing volatility (by ensuring reliable energy sources which provide power when it’s needed), our new National Energy Guarantee will cut prices.

-The independent Energy Security Board estimates our National Energy Guarantee will result in lower residential bills of around $100-$115 a year over a decade.
+Our National Energy Guarantee will result in lower residential bills of around $120 a year over a decade.

 We’re also increasing transparency to help customers get better deals.
 Companies will now be required to inform customers when their discount benefits cease.
 Around 2 million families are receiving letters telling them they are not on the best plan.
 Companies are now required to develop simple fact sheets with understandable comparisons.